-The "[]" selections can be omitted.
-The basename command is applied to dst and src used as the return value when src has not been specified. romfs-inst.sh retrieves the value from the current directory (the product directory in the case of product Makefiles).
+The "[]" selections are optional and can be omitted.
+The basename command is applied to dst and the return value used when src has not been specified. romfs-inst.sh retrieves the value from the current directory (the product directory in the case of product Makefiles).